Referral Services

 PCC is in partnership with the Department of Human Services (DHS) and have representatives on the Pueblo campus to assist TANF recipients and provide general information and referrals for students in need of social services.
 Students may contact DSS representatives in the Medical Technology Building, Room 114; or call 719-251-7443 or 719-924-4551.

 PCC maintains drug prevention information and resources in cooperation with the referral sources in the community.
 We also have information concerning alcohol abuse prevention.
 These resources are available to all employees and students at all campuses and sites.
-You can obtain information and confidential referrals by contacting the Vice President of Student Success’ Administrative Assistant at 719.549.3080.
+You can obtain information and confidential referrals by visiting the following resource webpages:

 The Panther Student Pantry (PSP) collaborates with Care and Share Food Bank for Southern Colorado to assist in overcoming food needs.
 Currently, enrolled students are able to utilize this service once a week.
 Students may select six (6) unique food items and one hygiene product.
 The pantry is open Monday from 12:00 – 1:00 p.m.; Tuesday, Wednesday, and Thursday from 11:00 a.m. – 1:00 p.m., and Friday from 12:00 – 1:00 p.m. when classes are in session.
 The Pueblo Campus pantry is in the lower level of the Davis Academic Building (AB), Room 015.
 The Fremont Campus: please go to the Go!Zone Monday thru Friday, 9:00 a.m. through 4:00 p.m. and work studies can assist; and at the Mancos Campus visit the Go!Zone and their hours are from Monday – Friday from 8:00 a.m. – 5:00 p.m. when classes are in session.